Visual-Testing-for-Android-Apps/Project-guidelines/readme.md

     _Why:_
     > It notifies team members that they have completed a feature.
 It also enables easy peer-review of the code and dedicates forum for discussing the proposed feature.

-* Update your local `develop` branch and do an interactive rebase before pushing your feature and making a Pull Request.
+* {NOT ENFORCED} Update your local `develop` branch and do an interactive rebase before pushing your feature and making a Pull Request.
+Or squash your pull request with the target branch

     _Why:_
     > Rebasing will merge in the requested branch (`master` or `develop`) and apply the commits that you have made locally to the top of the history without creating a merge commit (assuming there were no conflicts).
 Resulting in a nice and clean history. [read more ...](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)